You Can Get A MAC Lipstick Completely FREE — Here's How

 There is one thing the cosmetics brand loves to do, and that's offer up free samples and perks for its loyal customers.
 (Remember its Back to MAC program and all those BOGO sales?)
 Well, makeup fans might want to sit down, because this time around the deal is better than ever.
-In honor of National Lipstick Day this Saturday, the company is giving away one free, full-sized lipstick to every customer... just because.
+In honour of National Lipstick Day on the 27th, the company is giving away one free, full-sized lipstick to every customer... just because.

 Advertisement